 A host of tech jobs rank high for work-life balance and job satisfaction.
 Others, though, place tough demands on workers in terms of time constraints, responsibilities, and how often employees are on call.

 Whenever you ask people to rate the challenges or difficulties of their jobs, you need to take the responses with a pinch of salt.
 However, you can get an overall impression of what it takes to work in certain positions.
 Here are the top 10 most demanding jobs in tech based on surveys by Emerson Network Power and CareerCast.

 The surveys take into account leadership, on-call time, travel, physical demands, and multitasking, to name a few.
 Results are in no particular order.

-As the top IT professional in most organizations, the Chief Information Officer (CIO) must be available at all times.
-That includes weekends and vacations, so they can handle emergencies.
-Motivating employees and building a strong IT department are on the top of most CIO's list of on-the-job demands.
+- Chief Information Officers: As the top IT professional in most organizations, the Chief Information Officer (CIO) must be available at all times.
+That includes weekends and vacations so that they can handle emergencies.
+Motivating employees and building a strong IT department is on the top of most CIO's list of on-the-job demands.

 The Bureau of Labor Statistics estimates a quarter of software developers work over 40 hours each week.

 A job in a demanding position doesn’t mean rewards diminish.
-In fact, many thrive in these positions because of the responsibilities, and they score job satisfaction high in surveys.
+Many thrive in these positions because of their responsibilities, and they score job satisfaction high in surveys.
 Experts enjoy the challenge and want to put their skills to the test.
 If you’re on a specific career path or plan to take up a new role, gather relevant information on what’s required of someone in that position.

 This article has since been updated by Laurence Bradford.